SimonGideon/Alpha-Reservation/README.md

 ### Authentication
 The application uses cookie-based authentication with js-cookie library.

-### API Integration
-The app uses Axios for API requests.
-Service functions are organized in the `/services` directory.

 ```typescript
 // Axios instance for api calls
 import axios from "axios";